is pleased to announce the Tourism Policy of the Kingdom of Bhutan

-Minimum Daily Package Rate (MDPR): Refers to the minimum rate paid by all leisure tourist for an all-inclusive package tour to Bhutan.
-This includes Sustainable Development Fee component and payment for the all-inclusive service package (accommodation, meals, guides and ground transport within Bhutan).
+Minimum Daily Package Rate (MDPR): Refers to the minimum rate paid by all leisure tourists for an all-inclusive package tour to Bhutan.
+This includes the Sustainable Development Fee component and payment for the all-inclusive service package (accommodation, meals, guides, and ground transport within Bhutan).

-The MDPR will not apply to countries granted exemptions by the RGOB which currently includes nationals of Bangladesh, India and Maldives.
-However, for this category of leisure tourist a SDF will be applied.
-The SDF will be determined by the RGOB based on the need to manage the pressures on our society, culture and environment.
+The MDPR will not apply to countries granted exemptions by the RGOB which currently includes nationals of Bangladesh, India, and Maldives.
+However, for this category of leisure tourists, an SDF will be applied.
+The SDF will be determined by the RGOB based on the need to manage the pressures on our society, culture, and environment.

-Sustainable Development Fee (SDF): Refers to the tourism levy on all leisure tourists per person per night and applicable throughout the year as a contribution towards sustainable development initiatives undertaken by the Government and to compensate for the negative environmental impacts associated to tourism.
+Sustainable Development Fee (SDF): Refers to the tourism levy on all leisure tourists per person per night and is applicable throughout the year as a contribution towards sustainable development initiatives undertaken by the Government and to compensate for the negative environmental impacts associated with tourism.

 The SDF is levied as per the Tourism Levy Act of Bhutan 2020.

 Ecotourism: High value, Low impact travel that supports the protection of cultural and natural heritage; provides positive and enriching experiences for visitors and hosts; assures tangible benefits to local people; and contributes to the pillars of Gross National Happiness.
 (Ecotourism Development in the Protected Areas Network of Bhutan Guideline, 2012 Nature Recreation and Ecotourism Division, MoAF / Department of Tourism)

 Green: Refers to activities that have a low carbon footprint are eco and energy efficient and contribute to the conservation and preservation of our environment.